 Section 2.
-Number, Qualifications and Terms: The Board of Directors shall consist of seven officers, two of whom are to be elected in a given year for a three year term, allowing the board membership to rotate in an orderly fashion with two officers coming on and two going off each year.
-No director shall hold the same position for more than three terms.
-The board will consist of a President, Treasurer, Secretary, and four members at large.
+Number, Qualifications and Terms: The Board of Directors shall consist of five officers elected to a three year term.
+The board will consist of a President, Treasurer, Secretary, and two members at large.

 Section 3.
 The Board of Directors: Members will annually elect members to fill vacancies to the board.
 The Board of Directors may, at its discretion, by affirmative vote of a majority of the Board of Directors, appoint an Executive Committee of the Board to act in its stead in emergencies.